chas-academy/u02-redesign-a-team/README.md

 ## Re-design of myh.se
 Our task is to redesign myh.se and include the following requirements.

+## Final version of u02-redesign
+The final version of the assignment can be found in the directory "Hemsidan".

 ## Mål

 En redesignad version av [myh.se](myh.se) som: